Bonding Theory for Metals and Alloys

 Description

-Bonding Theory for Metals and Alloys exhorts the potential existence of covalent bonding in metals and alloys.
+Bonding Theory for Metals and Alloys, 2e builds on the success of the first edition by introducing new experimental data to each chapter that support the breakthrough "Covalon" Conduction Theory developed by Dr. Wang.
 Through the recognition of the covalent bond in coexistence with the 'free' electron band, the book describes and demonstrates how the many experimental observations on metals and alloys can all be reconciled.
 Subsequently, it shows how the individual view of metals and alloys by physicists, chemists and metallurgists can be unified.

-The physical phenomena of metals and alloys covered in this book are: Miscibility Gap between two liquid metals; Phase Equilibrium Diagrams; Phenomenon of Melting.
-Superconductivity; Nitinol; A Metal-Alloy with Memory; Mechanical Properties; Liquid Metal Embrittlement; Superplasticity; Corrosion; The author introduces a new theory based on 'Covalon' conduction, which forms the basis for a new approach to the theory of superconductivity.
-This new approach not only explains the many observations made on the phenomenon of superconductivity but also makes predictions that have been confirmed.
+This book covers such phenomena as the Miscibility Gap between two liquid metals, phase equilibrium, superconductivity, superplasticity, liquid metal embrittlement, and corrosion.
+The author also introduces a new theory based on 'Covalon' conduction, which forms the basis for a new approach to the theory of superconductivity.
+Bonding Theory for Metals and Alloys, 2e is of interest to physical and theoretical chemists alongside engineers working in research and industry, as well as materials scientists, physicists, and students at the upper undergraduate and graduate level in these fields.

 Key Features

-- Openly recognizes the electrons as the most important and the only factor in understanding metals and alloys

-- Proposes "Covalon" conduction theory, which carries current in covalent bonded pairs
+- Broadens experimental data to support the author’s "Covalon" conduction theory, which carries current in covalent bonded pairs

-- Investigates phase diagrams both from theoretical and experimental point of view

 Readership